Welcome to the International Baccalaureate (IB) Program

 Where can I find a list of universities that accept the IB Diploma?

-IBO publishes an IB recognition policy on the country pages of the International Baccalaureate website: www.ibo.org.
-Many other universities also accept the IB diploma but do not publish a recognition policy—you should contact them directly.
-Use the following link: to search individual schools' policy.
+IBO publishes an IB recognition policy on the country pages of the International Baccalaureate website: https://www.ibo.org/university-admission/recognition-of-the-ib-diploma-by-countries-and-universities/.
+Many other universities also accept the IB diploma but do not publish a recognition policy—you should contact those schools directly.

 Where can I find a schedule of Diploma Program examinations?